"Swimming keeps me going mentally.”

 Beyond fitness, swimming offers Carole emotional healing, especially when surrounded by families during Sunday morning sessions.
 For Carole, being a member of the Stour Centre is about connecting with a community and finding fulfillment, just as her husband did when he taught a blind boy to swim.

-Swimming isn’t just a physical activity for Carole—it’s a cherished part of her life, offering healing, connection, and peace.
+Swimming isn’t just a physical activity for Carole.
+It’s a cherished part of her life, offering healing, connection, and peace.